-Aid agencies scramble to rescue people from Mozambique flood
+Cyclone’s death toll into the hundreds in southern Africa

-JOHANNESBURG (AP) — Hundreds are dead, many more missing and thousands at risk from massive flooding in Mozambique, Malawi and Zimbabwe caused by Cyclone Idai and persistent rains.
+JOHANNESBURG (AP) — Hundreds are dead, many more are missing and thousands are at risk from massive flooding in Mozambique, Zimbabwe and Malawi caused by Cyclone Idai and persistent rains.

-International aid agencies and government officials are scrambling Tuesday to rescue families trapped by the floodwaters from rivers that have burst their banks and are still rising.
+Aid agencies and government officials were scrambling on Tuesday to rescue families trapped by rivers that burst their banks and were still rising.

-Mozambique’s President Filipe Nyusi said the death toll could go as high as 1,000 from the cyclone and flooding.
-Although emergency workers caution they do not know if the fatalities will reach that estimate, they say this is the most destructive flooding in 20 years.
+Mozambique’s President Filipe Nyusi has said the death toll could reach as high as 1,000.
+Although emergency workers warn they do not know whether the fatalities will reach that estimate, they say this is the region’s most destructive flooding in 20 years.

-Hardest hit by the cyclone is Mozambique’s Beira port, a city of 500,000, where thousands of homes have been destroyed.
-Flooding waters have inundated large areas of rural Mozambique and its neighboring countries.
+Hardest hit is Mozambique’s Beira port, a city of 500,000 where thousands of homes have been destroyed.

 Most Read Nation & World Stories